The Bankrate promise

-There’s no way to directly transfer IRA funds to a 529 plan, but you can use the money for education expenses in some cases.
+There’s no way to directly transfer IRA funds to a 529 plan, but in some cases, you can use IRA funds for education expenses.
 Your options depend on the type of IRA you have.

 If you cash out a traditional IRA and move the funds to a 529, you’ll pay a 10 percent penalty and income taxes on the distribution.
 Rather than open a 529, it might be best to take money from the IRA and use it to pay for qualified higher education expenses.
 This move won’t trigger a penalty, though you’ll have to pay income tax on the withdrawal — and it may affect your child’s eligibility for need-based financial aid.

 Because you’ve already paid taxes on what you put in a Roth IRA, you can withdraw contributions anytime and for any reason.
 Then you can use the funds to open a 529 account, tax-free and penalty-free.

 But you may have to pay taxes and penalties on earnings in your Roth IRA if you’re younger than 59 ½ and your Roth IRA hasn’t been open at least five years.
 As with traditional IRA, you might avoid the penalty if you use the funds on qualified education expenses (and not on the 529).

 Pros of converting an IRA to a 529 plan

 If you plan to move money from your IRA to a 529 account, you might enjoy a few perks:

 - Higher contribution limits.
 You can contribute only up to $6,000 across all of your IRAs in 2022 (or $7,000 if you’re at least 50 years old).
 The IRS doesn’t specify contribution limits for 529 plans.
 While 529 plans set their own contribution limits, limits are often designed to cover several years of full-price tuition.